Things to Do in Charleston in May (2020)

 Visit the Children’s Museum of Lowcountry

-Full of hands-on exhibits for children (especially under ten years of age), the Children’s Museum of Lowcountry is a great place for kids to use their imagination and enjoy an environment that is built for their curious minds!
-The museum is open Tuesday-Saturday from 9am-5pm and Sunday from 12pm-5pm.
+Full of hands-on exhibits for children (especially under ten years of age), the Children’s Museum of Lowcountry is a great place for kids to use their imagination.

 Tickets cost $10 for SC residents and $12 for out of state guests.
 Children under 12 months are free.